 In honor of 4/20, (okay, maybe a little after 4/20…) Brandt Kettwick Defense is here to explain the differences between legalized marijuana, decriminalized marijuana, and medical marijuana so you can celebrate responsibly.
-It is important to know that, as of now, only medical marijuana is legal in Minnesota; however, Minnesota has also decriminalized marijuana to some extent.
-This means that,...
+It is important to know that, as of now, only medical marijuana and THC infused edibles with less than 5mg per serving are legal in Minnesota.
+While recreational marijuana is...

 In Minnesota, it’s illegal to possess marijuana, but not hemp.
 So what’s the difference?
 Basically, both hemp and marijuana come from cannabis plants.
 Hemp is marijuana with low-levels of THC, which is tetrahydrocannabinol, the main psychoactive part of the cannabis plant.
 In Minnesota, hemp is cannabis with a THC concentration at or below 0.3 percent on a dry weight basis....

 Over the last few years, there have been news reports about the benefits of CBD.
 Some people think this is a form of “marijuana” or “THC” oil.
 It is not; here is the difference.
 CBD stands for cannabidiol.
 THC stands for tetrahydrocannaboil.
 Both of these are two natural compounds found in cannabis plants.
 The defining difference between the two is...